ArkEcosystemArchive/docs-legacy/docs/exchanges/relay.md

 ## Next steps

 ::: warning
-Please note that API will be available when the node has synced with the network.
-This can take up to 15 hours depending on your network speed.
+Please note that API will be available when the node has synced with the network, which can take up to 15 hours depending on your network speed.
 :::

 Now that the relay node has been configured, you should head over to the [JSON-RPC installation guide](/exchanges/json-rpc.html) or look at relevant [Public API endpoints](/exchanges/public-api.html) related to blockchain functionality to manage your wallets and transactions.

-If you need to further configure your node, go to:
+If you need to configure your node further, go to:

 - [Rate Limiting](/exchanges/rate-limiting.html)
 - [JSON-RPC](/exchanges/json-rpc.html)